-After reviewing the parties' letter briefs on discipline, as well as certain standards and case law,2 the parties' stipulation setting forth the facts, conclusions of law and aggravating and mitigating circumstances with respect to this disciplinary proceeding, and respondent's declaration regarding the nexus between her mental health and her misconduct in this matter, the court advised the parties of the discipline that would be recommended to the Supreme Court if respondent successfully completed the ADP and the discipline that would be recommended if respondent was terminated from the ADP.
-After agreeing to the recommended discipline, respondent executed the contract to participate in the ADP and was accepted for participation in the ADP.
+After reviewing the State Bar's brief on discipline, as well as certain standards and case law cited therein, the parties' stipulation setting forth the facts, conclusions of law and aggravating and mitigating circumstances with respect to this disciplinary proceeding, and the nexus between respondent's mental health and his misconduct in this matter, the court advised the parties of the disposition of this matter if respondent successfully completed the ADP and the discipline that would be recommended to the Supreme Court if respondent was terminated from, or failed to successfully complete the ADP.
+After agreeing to the recommended disposition/discipline, respondent executed the contract to participate in the ADP and was accepted for participation in the ADP.

-Thereafter, respondent successfully participated in the ADP; and, as set forth in the Alternative Discipline Program Status Conference Order, signed and dated November 9, 2009, the court found that respondent successfully completed the ADP.
-Accordingly, the court imposes the discipline set forth in the Statement if respondent successfully completed the ADP.
+Thereafter, respondent successfully participated in the ADP; and, as set forth in the Corrected Alternative Discipline Program Status Conference Order, signed and dated December

-1 Future references to standard(s) or std. are to this source.
+&lt;sup>1 Future references to standard(s) or std. are to this source.

-2 In particular, the court considered standards 1.2, 1.3, 1.4, 1.5, 1.6, and 2.2(b), and In re Silverton (2005) 36 Cal.4th 81 and Kelly v.
-State Bar (1991) 53 Cal.3d 509.
+&lt;sup>2 In particular, the court considered standards 1.2, 1.3, 1.4, 1.5, and 2.6, as well as Van Sloten v.
+State Bar (1989) 48 Cal.3d 921.